Backlight photography tips for magical photos

 When you backlight a subject you place your subject between you and the light, with your subject facing you.

-You’re then photographing into the light, or against the light.
+You’re then photographing into the light, also referred to as photographing against the light.

 Backlighting refers to all types of photography lighting coming from behind your subject.
 The light can be anything, such as: